 Elements like reflections and wire color are among the list of elements that makes photorealistic images look closer to life-like images.

 It is very important to use the rightly scaled elements in the image.
 If the objects are not rightly scaled, even the best lights and shadows will not make a life-like image.

 The photorealistic rendering finds its use in multiple industries like real-estate, interior design, augmented reality and scientific discoveries.

 Developing software that would facilitate the creation of an object about which the designer also did not have an idea.
 Without the knowledge of height, texture and other parameters, creating objects out of thin air is the art of non-photorealistic rendering.

-It comes as a new avenue of computer graphics using which the artists can create life like projects based on animation, painting and drawing.
-In photorealistic rendering the pixels are imaged as compared to non-photorealistic rendering where the line art, outlining, shading, distortions and other techniques are used.
+It comes as a new avenue of computer graphics using which the artists can create lifelike projects based on animation, painting, and drawing.
+In photorealistic rendering, the pixels are imaged as compared to non-photorealistic rendering where the line art, outlining, shading, distortions and other techniques are used.

 The artists require the support of software techniques to convert their imaginative skills into actual objects.
-It is finding its use in Comics, animation and for commercial products.
+It is finding its use in Comics, animation and commercial products.

 Gaming, cartoon and comics industry has been highly benefited by the non-photorealistic rendering.
 Using the right techniques for the right jobs, designers have been able to create astounding designs.
 The commercial products industry has started using non-photorealistic rendering to create images for user manuals that cannot be photographed.